 As mentioned above, the rates charged by accountants vary.
 Some CPAs may charge a fixed fee according to service, while others charge hourly or per form.
 Here’s a breakdown of how CPAs bill on average.
 If you prefer a particular billing method, keep that in mind when researching CPAs in your area, and make sure to ask about billing methods before hiring a CPA.

-Over the last year, the most common billing method among CPAs when preparing taxes was per form, enabling freelancers working with a tight budget to spend more selectively, and only where necessary.
+Over the last year, the most common billing method among CPAs when preparing taxes was per form, enabling small businesses working with a tight budget to spend more selectively, and only where necessary.